skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+The dance movement specialists will participate in field experiments designed to examine body-smartphone limitations and affordances.

  currently meet and effect each other, and to experiment with how they _might_ meet and effect each other